New Interview with Jeff Krivis - The Future of Mediation and Negotiation in Our Culture, Politics and Society

-New interview with mediation leader and author Jeff Krivis by Robert Benjamin as part of Mediate's new "The Place of Mediation" video series.
+New interview with mediation leader and author Jeff Krivis by Robert Benjamin as part of Mediate's new "The Future of Mediation and Negotiation in Our Culture, Politics and Society" video series.

 Building Coalitions and Story Telling

 In order to be more effective in mediation, the story of the case must be told just like the unfolding of a movie or book.
 Like any story, there is a common structure that has a beginning, middle and end and is broken down into three acts.

 Can We Call a Truce?
 Ten Tips for Negotiating Workplace Conflicts

 Whether two employees are fighting or a disgruntled client is on the verge of leaving, you—yes, you—can step in and help solve the problem.
 Here are some tricks of the trade.

 Our evolution has been largely shaped by our environment, which gives us new resources and technology to continue our journey.
 But make no mistake about it, we are and will always be hunters and gathers.

 Where Have All The Idealists Gone?
 Long Time Passing, Part II

 Over the years, a common theme heard among litigators after a grueling case where one side loses is that there must be a better way to manage disputes.
 In the mid -1970s, legal scholars from around the nation came together to review ways to make the legal process more user-friendly and accessible.
 They concluded, among other things, that a multi-door courthouse with processes that were designed to fit the forum to the dispute might be worth considering.